labd/go-commercelayer-sdk/api/docs/GETReturnLineItemsReturnLineItemId200ResponseDataAttributes.md

 `func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) UnsetQuantity()`

 UnsetQuantity ensures that no value is present for Quantity, not even an explicit nil
+### GetName

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) GetName() interface{}`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) GetNameOk() (*interface{}, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) SetName(v interface{})`

+SetName sets Name field to given value.

+### HasName

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) HasName() bool`

+HasName returns a boolean if a field has been set.

+### SetNameNil

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) SetNameNil(b bool)`

+ SetNameNil sets the value for Name to be an explicit nil

+### UnsetName
+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) UnsetName()`

+UnsetName ensures that no value is present for Name, not even an explicit nil
+### GetImageUrl

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) GetImageUrl() interface{}`

+GetImageUrl returns the ImageUrl field if non-nil, zero value otherwise.

+### GetImageUrlOk

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) GetImageUrlOk() (*interface{}, bool)`

+GetImageUrlOk returns a tuple with the ImageUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetImageUrl

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) SetImageUrl(v interface{})`

+SetImageUrl sets ImageUrl field to given value.

+### HasImageUrl

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) HasImageUrl() bool`

+HasImageUrl returns a boolean if a field has been set.

+### SetImageUrlNil

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) SetImageUrlNil(b bool)`

+ SetImageUrlNil sets the value for ImageUrl to be an explicit nil

+### UnsetImageUrl
+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) UnsetImageUrl()`

+UnsetImageUrl ensures that no value is present for ImageUrl, not even an explicit nil
+### GetTotalAmountCents

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) GetTotalAmountCents() interface{}`

+GetTotalAmountCents returns the TotalAmountCents field if non-nil, zero value otherwise.

+### GetTotalAmountCentsOk

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) GetTotalAmountCentsOk() (*interface{}, bool)`

+GetTotalAmountCentsOk returns a tuple with the TotalAmountCents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTotalAmountCents

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) SetTotalAmountCents(v interface{})`

+SetTotalAmountCents sets TotalAmountCents field to given value.

+### HasTotalAmountCents

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) HasTotalAmountCents() bool`

+HasTotalAmountCents returns a boolean if a field has been set.

+### SetTotalAmountCentsNil

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) SetTotalAmountCentsNil(b bool)`

+ SetTotalAmountCentsNil sets the value for TotalAmountCents to be an explicit nil

+### UnsetTotalAmountCents
+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) UnsetTotalAmountCents()`

+UnsetTotalAmountCents ensures that no value is present for TotalAmountCents, not even an explicit nil
+### GetTotalAmountFloat

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) GetTotalAmountFloat() interface{}`

+GetTotalAmountFloat returns the TotalAmountFloat field if non-nil, zero value otherwise.

+### GetTotalAmountFloatOk

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) GetTotalAmountFloatOk() (*interface{}, bool)`

+GetTotalAmountFloatOk returns a tuple with the TotalAmountFloat field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTotalAmountFloat

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) SetTotalAmountFloat(v interface{})`

+SetTotalAmountFloat sets TotalAmountFloat field to given value.

+### HasTotalAmountFloat

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) HasTotalAmountFloat() bool`

+HasTotalAmountFloat returns a boolean if a field has been set.

+### SetTotalAmountFloatNil

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) SetTotalAmountFloatNil(b bool)`

+ SetTotalAmountFloatNil sets the value for TotalAmountFloat to be an explicit nil

+### UnsetTotalAmountFloat
+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) UnsetTotalAmountFloat()`

+UnsetTotalAmountFloat ensures that no value is present for TotalAmountFloat, not even an explicit nil
+### GetFormattedTotalAmount

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) GetFormattedTotalAmount() interface{}`

+GetFormattedTotalAmount returns the FormattedTotalAmount field if non-nil, zero value otherwise.

+### GetFormattedTotalAmountOk

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) GetFormattedTotalAmountOk() (*interface{}, bool)`

+GetFormattedTotalAmountOk returns a tuple with the FormattedTotalAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFormattedTotalAmount

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) SetFormattedTotalAmount(v interface{})`

+SetFormattedTotalAmount sets FormattedTotalAmount field to given value.

+### HasFormattedTotalAmount

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) HasFormattedTotalAmount() bool`

+HasFormattedTotalAmount returns a boolean if a field has been set.

+### SetFormattedTotalAmountNil

+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) SetFormattedTotalAmountNil(b bool)`

+ SetFormattedTotalAmountNil sets the value for FormattedTotalAmount to be an explicit nil

+### UnsetFormattedTotalAmount
+`func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) UnsetFormattedTotalAmount()`

+UnsetFormattedTotalAmount ensures that no value is present for FormattedTotalAmount, not even an explicit nil
 ### GetReturnReason

 `func (o *GETReturnLineItemsReturnLineItemId200ResponseDataAttributes) GetReturnReason() interface{}`